Persona 2: Innocent Sin (PlayStation)

 A test room to test sprites and animations.

-There's a large amount of spells that never get used at all, with some being repurposed for its sequel.
-They can be viewed here.
+There's a large amount of spells that never get used at all, though some were repurposed for Persona 2: Eternal Punishment.

 Dark Grand Cross